egoist/poi.js.org/docs/options.md

 Type: `number`<br>
 Default: `10000`

-Inline the image (DataURL) into the bundle if it's smaller than this size with `url-loader`, otherwise `file-loader` is used.
+Inline the image (DataURL) into the bundle if it's smaller than this size (in bytes) with `url-loader`, otherwise `file-loader` is used.

 `.svg` is always processed by `file-loader` because of [this](https://github.com/facebookincubator/create-react-app/pull/1180).